ajvpot/httpdbg/README.md

 ### Installation

 ### Usage
+* Instrument your `http.Client` with `httpdbg`
+* Expose the handler provided by `httpdbg`
+* Connect to the handler with Chrome Dev Tools using Chrome
+* Log and visualize requests using the same interface as Chrome.

 ### Contributing
 If you find a bug or have a feature request, please open an issue or a pull request on the GitHub repository.